Skip to content

 One new study (Desai et al., 2020) showed that depression, as measured by the PHQ-9, predicted both current and future scores on Creyos tasks like Token Search, Grammatical Reasoning, and Paired Associates.
 The reverse was also true—poor cognitive functioning is a risk factor for future depression.
 For those treating mental health, both PHQ-9 scores and cognitive task scores are key measures that can identify baseline risk, refine treatments, and demonstrate the wide-ranging success of your care.

-Another study (Hawkins et al., 2016) involved patients with heart failure, who have high rates of both depression and cognitive impairment.
+Another study (Hawkins et al., 2016) involved patients with heart failure or coronary heart disease, who have high rates of both depression and cognitive impairment.
 The researchers found that certain PHQ-9 scores predicted performance in multiple cognitive domains.
 They suggest that treatments known to affect both depression and cognition, such as cognitive behavioural therapy and physical exercise, may be most impactful on this population.

-Before determining the administration, patient and reporting experiences for the PHQ-9 in Creyos Health, we interviewed customers who regularly administer the PHQ-9 as part of their clinical practices today.
+Before designing the administration, patient, and reporting experiences for the patient health questionnaire (PHQ-9) in Creyos Health, we interviewed customers who regularly administer the PHQ-9 as part of their clinical practices today.
 These interviews helped shed light on the many problems providers face in this regard, and ensured that our implementation addressed these pain points:

 • PHQ-9 assessments take significant manual effort and time to administer and score